 NATA National Aptitude Test in Architecture

 NATA is a national level aptitude test in architecture conducted by the Council of Architecture (CA) for admission to 1st year of the 5-Year B.Arch.
-Degree course at institute/school/college of Architecture in India, including government, government-aided, private unaided, university department and deemed universities offering courses leading to Bachelor's degree in Architecture.
+Degree course at institute/school/college of Architecture in India, including government, government-aided, private unaided, the university department and deemed universities offering courses leading to Bachelor's degree in Architecture.

 NATA measures candidates' drawing and observation skills, sense of proportion, aesthetic sensitivity and critical thinking ability.